vit100/xs2a/doc/SPI_Developer_Guide.md

         - "Registration number": example = "1234_registrationNumber",
         - "Tpp name": example = "Tpp company",
         - "National competent authority": example = "Bafin",
         - "Redirect URI": URI of TPP, where the transaction flow shall be redirected to after a Redirect.
-Mandated for the **Redirect SCA Approach** (including OAuth2 SCA approach), specially when TPP-Redirect-prefferred equals "true".
+Mandated for the **Redirect SCA Approach** (including OAuth2 SCA approach), specially when TPP-Redirect-preferred equals "true".
 It is recommended to always use this header field.
         - "Nok redirect URI": if this URI is contained, the TPP is asking to redirect the transaction flow to this address instead of the TPP-Redirect-URI in case of a negative result of the redirect ScaMethod.
 This might be ignored by the ASPSP